mlibre/email-on-blockchain/readme.md

 # Email Over Blockchain
 Yes!
 An actual Blockchain mail :green_heart:
-Send and recive emails over blockchain
+Send and receive emails over blockchain

 # Why Blockchain mail anyway?
 1. First of all, YOU are in control.
 No one can restrict your access nor restrict to receive a mail